 The below table shows the common errors that most of the testers encounter while implementation and execution.

-||Using “UIAutomatorviewer” you can find out XPath in the mobile application.|
+|How to find out XPath in the mobile application?||Using “UIAutomatorviewer” you can find out XPath in the mobile application.|

 |Error: could not find adb||The setup process should be appropriate.
 Within the SDK root directory, “Environment Variables” the “Path” should be configured.|

 |Error: Desired name and platform name details are required.||Firstly, the user has to make sure that they add the desired capabilities.
 For example:

 Add device name, platform name in Appium script.